iliabenson/comp424/README.md

 # Configure ubuntu

-1) this is easy search for gufw, its the firewall configuration. originally, iptables was just a network configuration command line program which was complicated as all hell, it then bacame managed by ufw, which stands for uncomplicated firewall. it too is a a command line program but way better. gufw is the gui verion of gufw. once it opens just turn status to on and set profile to public. and we are done with firewall.
+1) search for gufw, its the firewall configuration. originally, iptables was just a network configuration command line program which was complicated as all hell, it then bacame managed by ufw, which stands for uncomplicated firewall. it too is a command line program but way better. gufw is the gui verion of ufw. once it opens just turn status to "on" and set profile to "public". and we are done with firewall for now.

 2) check if apache is running, type "service apache2 status" if it is running open up browser and go to localhost/info.php you should see php info page. if apache is not running start it (type "service apache2 start") and then go to localhost/info.php.